susantabiswas/susantabiswas.github.io/README.md

 # susantabiswas.github.io
 Personel website made with Angular 7.

-to do:
-- make it PWA
-- make it responsive
-- rearrange project sections
+Also it is a Progressive Web App.